peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* An EDecimal object.
+* An arbitrary-precision binary floating-point number.

 ### RoundToExponent
-    public EDecimal RoundToExponent​(EInteger exponent, EContext ctx) Returns a decimal number with the same value as this object but rounded to a new exponent if necessary.
+    public EFloat RoundToExponent​(EInteger exponent, EContext ctx) Returns a binary float with the same value as this object but rounded to a new exponent if necessary.

 **Parameters:**